Lakeview-cpa/website/content/english/about/_index.md

 - American Institute of Certified Public Accountants
 - Financial Planning Association of North Alabama
 - Estate Planning Council of Birmingham
-- Member of Church of the Highlands
+- Church of the Highlands
 - Auburn Alumni Association

 <hr>

 ##### More about me:
-My wife, Ashley, and I have two children and our weekends are filled with youth sports, watching our favorite teams play, and travel.
+My wife, Ashley, and I have two children and our weekends stay busy with youth sports, watching our favorite teams play, and travel.

 ![Jake and his family at Auburn](/images/family.jpg)